 As a developer, you must ensure that your application complies with data privacy laws such as GDPR and CCPA regulations when handling the personal data of users.
 By letting users store and manage data using a Smart Vault, you eliminate your compliance burden and the liability associated with protecting and securing this sensitive data.

-The Smart Vault provides applications with granular control over access permissions to protected data.
-No one can access data unless they are granted permission.
-This includes not permitting access to encrypted data.
-The data owner has control over who has access, when access was approved and can revoke access at any time.
+The Smart Vault provides applications with granular control for accessing data.
+No one can access data unless they are granted permission, including access to the data in encrypted format.
+The data owner always has control over who has access, when access was approved and they can revoke access to anyone at any time.
 Note: Some decentralized datastores provide data privacy by solely using encryption and storing the information publicly without access controls.
 The encrypted data is available to anyone to download, regardless of having permission or not.
 This method leaks information about the encrypted data and the data owner.

 The Smart Vault enables you to develop peer-to-peer business models for selling digital content and transferring assets.
 Digital content (video, music, art, games) can be sold by content producers in a peer-to-peer manner giving greater control and a reduction in cost.
 The sale and transfer of ownership of digitized assets (e.g. land titles, vehicle registrations) can also be executed directly between parties without requiring an intermediary.

 Data is stored in a distributed manner by Smart Vault nodes that have been granted permission.
 Data owners manage access permissions using smart contracts.